InovaFiscaliza/RF.Fusion/src/mariadb/scripts/README.md

 Today the model is:

-- `createProcessingDB-v11.sql` creates `SUMMARY_OUTBOX` and `SUMMARY_WORKER_STATE` in `BPDATA`
+- `createFusionSummaryDB.sql` creates `SUMMARY_OUTBOX` and `SUMMARY_WORKER_STATE` in `RFFUSION_SUMMARY`
-- `appCataloga` publishers append dirty scopes into that outbox
+- `appCataloga` publishers coalesce dirty scopes into that outbox
-- `appCataloga_rffusion_summary_worker.py` consumes the outbox and refreshes the public summary tables
+- `appCataloga_summary_database.py` consumes the outbox and refreshes the public summary tables
-- `createFusionSummaryDB-v1.sql` still defines the public summary schema and its diagnostics tables
+- `createFusionSummaryDB.sql` still defines the public summary schema and its diagnostics tables

 This preserves the `RFFUSION_SUMMARY` contract for `webfusion`, MATLAB and other readers while avoiding heavy periodic `INSERT ...
 SELECT` refreshes on